 - Front Halls: The entrance to your home is where you’ll want to make the best first impressions possible to visitors, or potential buyers if you’re trying to sell.

-Back Halls: If opening onto a back garden or pool area, taking advantage of light and space will create a hall that puts your outdoor efforts on display for those inside.
+Back Halls: If opening onto a back garden or pool area, taking advantage of light and space will create a hall that puts your outdoor efforts on display for those insides.
 For balconies, taking advantage of scenic views should be a priority.

 Side Halls: There’s much more to be done with a side hall than getting a better view of your neighbour’s wall.
 Let the sun, moon and stars light up your passage or the fresh summer breeze cool the space with a new window.